What did you study? Why?

 What are your plans post AmeriCorps?

 My plans after Americorps are law school.
 I’ve already taken the LSAT this fall.
 I’ve been accepted by several law schools and I plan to use law to a connect the United States to Latin American economies to help Latin Americans in the United States invest securely, particularly in real estate investments.
 My ultimate goal is law school.

 I would like to see the school grow into a high school that maintains the same focus on college preparatory skills.
-However, I think there can be an even greater emphasis on making sure that we have tutors and staff members that are trained to handle the specific behavioral situations of our students in more specific ways.
+However, I think there can be an even greater emphasis on making sure that we have mentors and staff members that are trained to handle the specific behavioral situations of our students in more specific ways.
 I think that that is the biggest challenge for me that I’ve experienced so far.
-So if there was one area of growth that I could hope for, it’s adjusting new tutors and staff members more quickly, maybe through professional development or on-site training, in how to engage students who come from different behavioral environments and different school models.
+So if there was one area of growth that I could hope for, it’s adjusting new fellows and staff members more quickly, maybe through professional development or on-site training, in how to engage students who come from different behavioral environments and different school models.
 That’s something I’ve found challenging and I hope that we’ll be focused on in the future.